 High Carbon High Chrome blades provide excellent hardness and wear resistance.
 Another well known property of High Carbon High Chromium blades is a corrosion resistance.
 These blades stay sharp longer and hold an edge better than blades made out of Standard Steel.
 However, blades made out of HCHC steel are more difficult to sharpen.

 High Speed Steel blades are able to withstand continuous use and heat created from the friction of fast moving cutting tools.
-Therefore these blades are widely used for cutting various materials in different applications.
 Our HSS blades contain 6% or 18% tungsten at RC 62-63 which is significantly increases blade life compare with a standard quality.

 Sintered Alloy Steel is prepared by powder technology to get materials with a high level of purity and controlled uniform porosity.
-Due to this, blades that are made out of this steel have high strength and serve long-term service under alternating loads application.
+Due to this, sintered alloy blades have high strength and serve long-term service under alternating loads application.

 Chipper Steel demonstrates very good toughness and wear resistance properties.
-This air hardened 8% Chrome steel is specially used for manufacturing chipper and flaker knives that are used for a crushing and cutting to flakes timber products.
+The main application of this air hardened 8% Chrome steel is mainly in manufacturing chipper and flaker knives.

-If you would like to discuss your special request with a professional engineer call us +44 (0) 1246 860 811 or email email@example.com and our experts would be happy to help.
+If you would like to discuss steel grades with our professional engineer call us +44 (0) 1246 860 811 or email email@example.com and our experts would be happy to help.